FC Ingolstadt 04: Current

-In 2004–05, newly formed FC Ingolstadt began play in the Oberliga Bayern (IV) and managed to finish second in their first season.
+Newly formed FC Ingolstadt began play in the Oberliga Bayern (IV) and managed to finish second in their first season In 2004–05.
 Their success continued in 2005–06 when they captured the divisional title and won promotion.
 They finished their debut Regionalliga Süd (III) campaign 2006–07 with a fifth-place result.
 League restructuring was planned for the 2008–09 season with the introduction of a national third division and FC would have to finish their 2007–08 Regionalliga season in the top 10 to qualify.
 They exceeded that goal by finishing second and advancing to the 2.
 Bundesliga.

 Ingolstadt won its debut second division match, but the following months proved less successful for the club and by the mid-winter break they had dropped to 12th place.
 The latter half of the season proved even worse with the club only realizing 1 win in 18 matches.
 They finished the season in 17th place and were subsequently relegated to the 3.
 Liga.

 FC delivered a steady performance in third division play and ended their campaign in third place.
 A new promotion/relegation format accompanied the introduction of the 3.
 Liga and the club's finish earned them a play-off versus Hansa Rostock which had finished in 16th (third last) place in the 2.
 Bundesliga.
-Ingolstadt won both legs of the two match play-off and returned to the second division alongside the top two third tier teams which advanced automatically by virtue of their finishes.
+Ingolstadt won both legs of the two match play-off and returned to the second division alongside the top two third-tier teams which advanced automatically by virtue of their finishes.

 On 17 May 2015, they clinched the 2014–15 2.
 Bundesliga title and won promotion for the first time in their history to the Bundesliga.
-Ingolstadt finished 11th in the 2015-16 Bundesliga, but the following year they fell to 17th and were relegated back to the 2.
+Ingolstadt finished 11th in the 2015–16 Bundesliga, but the following year they fell to 17th and were relegated back to the 2.
 Bundesliga.

 In the 2018–19 2.
 Bundesliga, Ingolstadt finished 16th and lost the relegation playoff against SV Wehen Wiesbaden on away goals.

 In the 2019–20 3.
 Liga qualified for the promotion playoffs, but suffered more heartbreak, as a last second goal from Fabian Schleusener saw Ingolstadt lose to FC Nürnberg on away goals.

 In the 2020–21 3.
-Liga, Ingolstadt were once again part of the relegation playoffs, and a 3-0 win over VfL Osnabrück in the first leg gave them the advantage heading into the second leg.
-Despite a 3-1 loss in the second leg, Ingolstadt won 4-3 on aggregate, and won promotion to the 2021–22 2.
+Liga, Ingolstadt were once again part of the relegation playoffs, and a 3–0 win over VfL Osnabrück in the first leg gave them the advantage heading into the second leg.
+Despite a 3–1 loss in the second leg, Ingolstadt won 4–3 on aggregate, and won promotion to the 2021–22 2.
 Bundesliga.
 The club were relegated back to the 3.
-Liga on the 31st matchday after a 2-2 draw against Karlsruhe.
+Liga on the 31st matchday after a 2–2 draw against Karlsruhe.

+In May 2024, the club announced that the previous U19 coach Sabrina Wittmann would coach the men's team until the end of the season.
+She was the first female head coach in German professional football.